Louisa Young: Career

 Young worked as a sub-editor, a freelance columnist and feature writer on national publications, including The Guardian, the Sunday Times, the Daily Express, Marie Claire, Tatler, Bike and Motorcycle International.
 She also worked at various stages as a despatch rider, a busker (double bass and vocals), a waitress, a kitchen-hand and a shop assistant.

 Her first book, A Great Task of Happiness, was a biography of her grandmother Kathleen Scott, widow of Robert Falcon Scott, British Antarctic explorer, published by Macmillan Publishers in 1995.
 Then came three novels set in London and Egypt: Baby Love, Desiring Cairo and Tree of Pearls (Flamingo).
 Baby Love was listed for the Orange Prize for Fiction.
 These were followed in 2002 by The Book of the Heart, a cultural history of the heart as it is seen through art, religion, love and anatomy.
 In 2007 she was a curatorial advisor for the Wellcome Foundation exhibition The Heart, which was inspired by her book.

-She co-authored five books for children with her daughter, the actor Isabel Adomakoh Young: Lionboy, Lionboy: The Chase, Lionboy: The Truth, Lee Raven, Boy Thief, and Halo.
+She co-authored five books for children with her daughter, Isabel Adomakoh Young: Lionboy, Lionboy: The Chase, Lionboy: The Truth, Lee Raven, Boy Thief, and Halo.
 The Lionboy trilogy was translated into 36 languages, and they were among the first UK children's novels to have a mixed-race hero of colour.
 Halo, set in ancient Greece, was shortlisted for the Booktrust Teenage Prize in 2010, and nominated for the Carnegie Medal in 2011.
 The film rights to Lionboy have been sold three times, including twice to Steven Spielberg's DreamWorks.
 A stage production by Complicité was directed by Annabel Arden, adapted by Marcelo Dos Santos with Arden, Young and the company, and starred Adetomiwa Edun.
 It opened in 2013 at the Bristol Old Vic and toured the UK to favourable reviews.
 It was reprised at the Tricycle Theatre, London, the New Victory Theatre, New York, and in Hong Kong and South Korea in 2014/2015.